hakavlad/cache-bench/README.md

 2021-12-18 19:44:21,233:   read 1817.4M in 1.2s (1531.6M/s); total 8000.0M in 5.2s, avg 1542.4M/s
 2021-12-18 19:44:21,233: total read 8000.0 MiB in 5.2s (avg 1542.4 MiB/s)
 ```

+During the tests, you can check the state of the system (cache size, memory and io pressure, disk activity etc) using additional tools: `mem2log`, `psi2log`, `iostat`, `vmstat` etc.

 ## Requirements